 THE RESIDENCY SELECTION COMMITTEE:

 The Residency Selection Committee is composed of the Program Director, the Schwab Faculty Associates (SFA’s- teaching faculty), and resident representatives (usually the chief residents).
-All of the residents are encouraged to let the faculty, program director and/or the chief residents know if they have strong feelings about applicants, either positively or not.
+All of the residents are encouraged to let the faculty, program director and/or the chief residents know if they have strong feelings about applicants, whether favorable or unfavorable.

 SELECTION PROCESS: